clisystems/utfs/README.md

 ### Repository Contents

 - /Examples - This folder contains multiple projects for UTFS.
 Systems include SAMD20, Arduino, Linux, etc.
+- /docs - Documentation related to the design and implementation of UTFS
 - /src - This folder is the source code for the UTFS reference implementation
-- /src_minimum - This folder contains a 'minimized' version of UTFS, just the basics to read and write files

 ### Background